-Additionally, there is growing awareness of the fact that, especially in the Euro-Mediterranean Area, the body of Cultural Assets represents a shared resource, resulting from a mediation among different cultures (that gave rise to unique combinations and syncretic blends of sublime artistic and cultural value) and that, in a multicultural society such as the current one, can give life to expressions of cultural integration and interculturalism.
-Therefore, its mission is that of valorization as well as of conservation through innovative means, also including the concept of digital memory and digitization of the cultural heritages by means of the new computer-based languages and the new media.
+In the Euro-Mediterranean Area, the body of Cultural Heritage represents a shared resource, resulting from a mediation among different cultures (that gave rise to unique combinations and syncretic blends of sublime artistic and cultural value) and that, in today’s multicultural society can give life to expressions of cultural integration and interculturalism.
+Therefore, the commitment is not only that of enhancing the Cultural Heritage, but also that of preserving it through innovative means, also including the concept of digital memory and digitization of the cultural heritage by means of the new computer-based languages and the new media.

 Three-Year Degree Course